gbromios/python-stormondemand/README.md

 When I have a chance, here are some features I'd like to add:

-- native python function calls would be a nice addition, though this is low priority given the current ease of use.
+- native python function calls are now available in the stormpy/build_client.py module.
+I haven't documented them yet, but they work!

 - just for sanity, unit tests are in the works